Analysis | Why the debate over what counts as ‘infrastructure’ probably suits the Biden team just fine

 A similar fight emerged over the first major legislation offered by Biden.
 That legislation was presented as a relief bill responding to the ongoing coronavirus pandemic and it, too, included ancillary components.
 Republicans and conservative media picked out various parts to assail, but the bill was broadly popular and generally described in the way that the administration wanted: as economic relief centered on the pandemic.
 That it included stimulus checks for tens of millions of Americans certainly didn’t hurt its popularity, but, regardless, efforts to cast the legislation as overbroad didn’t seem to dent its popularity.

-None of this is to say that the infrastructure bill should simply be rubber-stamped by Congress, of course.
+None of this is to say the infrastructure bill should simply be rubber-stamped by Congress, of course.
 It’s just pointing out that the Biden White House, unlike Trump, appears to understand the value in framing and consistency.

 When it comes to talking about an “infrastructure bill,” there’s probably no such thing as bad publicity.